WalrusDevil/Ebin-Shaders-Resurrected/README.md

   - Material Ambient Occlusion.
   - Hardcoded Metal Support.
   - Porosity - materials look 'wet' in the rain.
-- Deferred Shading Pipeline - Everything is correctly shaded, even behind semi-transparent blocks
-- Terrain Deformation - "Animal Crossing" and "Acid" deformations

 ## Planned Features
 - Distant Horizons support
 - End skybox

 ## Compatibility
+### Minecraft
+- **Optifine is no longer supported**.
+The last version of Ebin Resurrected known to work with Optifine is *beta 1.11*.
+Newer versions may work, they may not.
+This is due to the fact that whilst Iris is adding features, Optifine is not, and as the loaders grow further apart, it becomes tedious to support both.
 ### Hardware
 - Nvidia GeForce 400, AMD Radeon HD 5000, Intel HD 3rd gen **or later**.
 Any modern device should work fine.
 - Intel GPUs are untested and you may encounter issues.
 ### Operating System
 - MacOS is **NOT SUPPORTED**.
-### Minecraft
-- Ebin Resurrected has been tested on Optifine and Iris and is known to work on versions as far back as 1.17.
-Older versions are **unsupported**, however as [Legacy Ebin](https://github.com/BruceKnowsHow/Ebin-Shaders) was still in development during this time, it should work for versions as far back as 1.7.

 ## If you run into problems
 Having problems?
 Join my [Discord Server](https://discord.gg/b9SHNcvs6c) and create a thread in `#support`.
 Alternatively, if you are experiencing a problem with Ebin you consider to be a bug, create a new [issue](https://github.com/jbritain/Ebin-Shaders-Resurrected/issues).
 Please read the issue guidelines before creating one and make sure somebody else hasn't raised the same issue already. **You are likely to get a faster response on Discord**.